gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 ### 3.4.
 Score Weighting

-The meet director predefines weighting of quizzer and/or teams scores based on bracket.
+The meet director predefines weighting of quizzer and/or team scores based on bracket.
 For example, finals may be ignored for quizzer per quiz average score.

+In addition, should there be multiple primary translations at a meet where there are quizzes with only a single translation source for queries and other quizzes with multiple translation sources for queries, individual and team points scores used in meet statistics originating from quizzes with multiple translation sources for queries will be adjusted by a factor calculated as follows: For all quizzers in all quizzes at the meet who compete in both single and multiple translation sourced quizzes, the raw individual points earned by these quizzers will be averaged in groups by sourcing type (i.e. single or multiple).
+Then across all such quizzers, the 2 resulting type average sets will be each averaged, then the resulting 2 averages ratioed to a resultant factor.

 ### 3.5.
 Meet Details Publication